Defense Of Sex With A Minor Charges

 Sex with a minor, or statutory rape, is strictly illegal in Texas.
 The crime is defined as someone aged 18 years or more engaging in sexual conduct with someone who is aged 17 years or younger.
-Consent is not a factor in sex with a minor charges.
+Consent is not a factor in sex with a minor charge.

 Your freedom, finances and reputation are all on the line when you are accused of statutory rape in Texas.
 The sex crime carries such harsh social stigmas and can bring such heavy criminal penalties that you simply cannot leave your case up to chance.
 Let Barbieri Law Firm, P.C., come to your aid.